iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Hilbert Space Introduction.md

 **References**:

 From Prof Wang's course notes for Math 328, haven't seem this type of argument anywhere it's very interesting way of proving it.
+This is mirroring convex projection theorem that is used for optimization problem in Finite Euclidean spaces.
+This is not in Kryzig's textbook as far as I see.

-#### **Corollary | Projection onto Subspaces**
+#### **Corollary | Projection onto Subspaces and Orthogonality**
 > Let $M\subseteq \mathcal H$ be a closed subspace, let $x \in \mathcal H$, then $\bar x = \Pi_M(x)$ if and only if $\bar x - x \perp \text{span}(M)$.

 **Observations**: